-Dangerous Things traces the experience of students, young academics and ageing professors during three years of turmoil in the now middle-aged Sparkes-Orr University.
-Among them, Li-Li, stumbling her way through a Bachelor of Arts; Godwin, a novice academic juggling the history of the Enlightenment with bewildering romantic entanglements; and Alain, the philosophical Professor of Philosophy, thrust into the leadership of their dis-functional faculty.
+Dangerous Things traces the fortunes of three characters during three years of turmoil in the now middle-aged Sparkes-Orr University: Li-Li, a student stumbling her way through the Bachelor of Arts; Godwin, an Englishman downunder, juggling his passion for the Enlightenment with bewildering romantic entanglements; and Alain, a philosophical Professor of Philosophy, trapped in the leadership of their disfunctional faculty.

 Dangerous Things is awash with ideas: big ideas, novel ideas, old ideas, ideas that defy reason, others that seem to defy gravity.
-Amongst these, conflicting ideas of what it means to be a university percolate down from the professoriate, and bubble up from impromptu student forums as Sparkes-Orr struggles to re-establish for itself some sense of a coherent identity.
+A stunning new campus is proposed, then a radical restructure, as Sparkes-Orr struggles to re-establish for itself some sense of a contemporary identity.
+Others yearn for the freedom of the university’s ’Golden Age’…

 ✽ ✽ ✽